 Supply Chain Cyber Threats

 Cybercriminals are turning towards hardware attack tools to carry out their malicious activity.
 The appeal of rogue devices comes from their covert characteristics and harmful nature.
-Specifically, Spoofed Peripherals impersonate legitimate HIDs and are therefore not recognized as malicious (hacked device).
+Specifically, Spoofed Peripherals impersonate legitimate Human Interface Devices and are therefore not recognized as malicious (hacked device).
 Network Implants, on the other hand, operate on the physical layer which is not covered by existing security software solutions.
 Moreover, their presence goes undetected.
-Additionally, rogue devices have various capabilities that facilitate harmful cyberattacks, making them a worthy asset for bad actors (social engineering of cyberattacks).
+Additionally, rogue devices have various capabilities that facilitate harmful cyberattacks, making them a worthy asset for bad actors (Supply Chain Attacks).

 Hardware with embedded malware can enter your organization from a third-party supplier.
 That supplier may have a vicious employee looking to create damage, or one that has unknowingly allowed for this to happen.
 Either way, for the criminal the jackpot is to get an organization to use the malicious hardware to extract sensitive data.
 Ultimately, we need to make sure that not only do our third-party suppliers have sufficient risk management methods in place.
 However, as Eric Doerr emphasized, also ensure that the employees work thoroughly, and with the right intentions.
 So employing someone with a history of cyber crime is probably not someone you would want your supplier to higher.

-Our experts will help you understand how to use Sepio’s platform with patented technology to gain control of your asset risks.
+Talk to an expert.
+They will help you understand how to use Sepio’s platform to gain control of your asset risks.